mksalada/100-days-of-code/r2-log.md

 - [x] Uninstall jQuery and Bootstrap Icons
 - [x] Install react-icons & react-bootstrap
 - [x] Delete bootstrap and jquery client components

+### R2D4 - July 04, Thursday, 2024

+My concerns and worries are right.
+I fixed some errors today even though it's for a short amount of time.
+We'll see tomorrow. ([See post]())